yantimirov-timur/iac-collection/tf_files/README.md

-Terraform modules for creating object storage and virtual machine
+Terraform modules for creating object storage and virtual machine in yandex cloud